How Our Fort Lauderdale Administrative Attorneys Can Help

 Background About Administrative Law

-Federal, state, and local agencies are given their power by Congress, state legislatures or city counsels through statutory law where regulations are then promulgated.
-The agencies must draft and execute their regulations at the federal, state, county and city level.
-Each agency generally has its own specific rules and regulations with procedures which must be followed to obtain assistance from the agency as well as to file claims, grievances and appeals.
+Federal, state, and local agencies are given their power by Congress, state legislatures, or city councils through statutory law where regulations are then promulgated.
+The agencies must draft and execute their regulations at the federal, state, county, and city levels.
+Each agency has its own specific rules and regulations with procedures that must be followed to obtain assistance from the agency as well as to file claims, grievances, and appeals.

-In order to successfully challenge an adverse agency action or to advocate for or defense of a favorable agency decision, the attorney must understand the legal principles governing the specific agency conduct.
+To successfully challenge an adverse agency action or to advocate for or defense of a favorable agency decision, the attorney must understand the legal principles governing the specific agency conduct.
 The Administrative Procedure Act is the governing law for federal administrative agencies.
-The statue was enacted in 1946 and establishes the ways in which the administrative agencies of the federal government may propose and establish regulations.
+The statute was enacted in 1946 and establishes the ways in which the administrative agencies of the federal government may propose and establish regulations.